How to Add a Member to an LLC: Step-by-Step Guide

 Voting by LLC members can be very informal — like saying who is in favor or against.

+However, when important decisions are made, you should make a written resolution and have it signed by all members in favor.
 For example, your operating agreement may include a special procedure for authorizing specific actions such as signing a big contract, making distributions, or adding new members.

 You should keep a record of the amendment and vote resolution with all LLC formation documents.
 In some states, it’s required.
 In some, it’s optional.
 However, it’s recommended.